howerj/liblisp/src/led/linenoise.md

 ## Terminals, in 2010.

-Apparently almost every terminal you can happen to use today has some kind of support for VT100 alike escape sequences.
-So I tried to write a lib using just very basic VT100 features.
+Apparently almost every terminal you happen to use today has some kind of support for VT100 like escape sequences.
+So I tried to write a library using just the very basic VT100 features.
 The resulting library appears to work everywhere I tried to use it.

 Since it's so young I guess there are a few bugs, or the lib may not